Slawomir Gromadzki

 He did not reprove them, but said, “Watch ye and pray, lest ye enter into temptation.”
 Even in His great agony, He was seeking to excuse their weakness.
 “The spirit truly is ready,” He said, “but the flesh is weak.”

-Again the Son of God was seized with superhuman agony, and fainting and exhausted, He staggered back to the place of His former struggle.
+Again the Son of God was seized with superhuman agony, fainting and exhausted, He staggered back to the place of His former struggle.
 His suffering was even greater than before.

-Again He had felt a longing for companionship, for some words from His disciples which would bring relief, and break the spell of darkness that well-nigh overpowered Him.
+Again He had felt a longing for companionship, for some words from His disciples which would bring relief, and break the spell of darkness that overpowered Him.

 They saw His face marked with the bloody sweat of agony, and they were filled with fear.